Bronisław Komorowski: Presidency

 Following the death of Władysław Stasiak, the chief of the Chancellery of the President of the Republic of Poland, Komorowski appointed Jacek Michałowski to succeed him on an acting basis.
 A high number of vacancies following the Smolensk crash necessitated numerous other appointments.
 On 12 April, he appointed retired General Stanisław Koziej head of the National Security Bureau in place of the late Aleksander Szczygło.

 On 29 April 2010, Komorowski signed into law a parliamentary act that reformed the Institute of National Remembrance.

 On 27 May 2010, Komorowski nominated Marek Belka, former Finance Minister and Prime Minister (2004–2005) of a then-leftist government, to be the president of the National Bank of Poland in place of the late Sławomir Skrzypek.

 Following his election, Komorowski announced that he would resign from the Sejm on 8 July 2010, and thus cease to be a marshal and an acting president (his successor as an acting president was the next marshal of the Sejm Grzegorz Schetyna, who held the position for about a month before Komorowski's formal inauguration).

 On 25 May 2015, following his defeat in the second round of the 2015 presidential election, Komorowski conceded the presidency to rival Andrzej Duda, after the latter won a 51.5% majority.
-His term ended on 6 August 2015, when Duda was sworn in as a new president.
+His term ended on 6 August 2015, when Duda was sworn in as the new president.

 Attitude towards Ukraine

 On 22 February 2015 he supported the idea of the President of Ukraine Petro Poroshenko to introduce a UN peacekeeping mission in Donbas.

 On 9 April, during a visit to Kyiv, he spoke from the rostrum of the Verkhovna Rada of Ukraine.
 During his speech, he stated: "There will be no stable, secure Europe if Ukraine does not become part of it, and only the blind can not see the presence of Russian troops in the Donbas."
 Politicians in Ukraine and Poland called the speech historic.

-On 2 July he visited Lviv, where he received an honorary doctorate from Lviv University.
+On 2 July, he visited Lviv, where he received an honorary doctorate from Lviv University.
 During a joint press conference with Poroshenko, he stated that he would create his own institute to deal with Polish-Ukrainian relations.